 Wild bettas are usually a brown hue with small fins and tails.
-Captive fish are bred and enhanced for their fabulous fins and rainbow colors.
-Females look and behave quite differently from males.
-Enthusiasts have used the basic betta gene of wild fish to create beautiful anomalies that result in the current strong sexual dimorphism of captive-bred ornamental lineage Betta.
-In other words, it is straightforward to distinguish the sexes, as betta fish are very different from each other.
+Captive fish are bred and enhanced for their impressive fins and variety of colors.
+Enthusiasts have used the basic betta gene of wild fish to create beautiful anomalies, resulting in the current strong sexual dimorphism of captive-bred ornamental lineage betta.

 Behavior – Male vs. Female Bettas

 Male bettas tend to be notoriously intolerant, showing a high degree of aggression towards each other, even their own reflection if it’s visible.
 It’s common for them to widen their gills and show their fins to portray dominance against other fish.

 Female bettas have a more docile and friendly persona, they can be kept in community aquariums with other fish without problems.

 When groups of male and female bettas are put together, they usually end up with torn fins and dead fish unless you create a vast space with lots of hiding places and barriers in sight range.